SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-11-01-converting-directx-x-files-for-use-in-games.markdown

 - [ModDb.com](http://www.moddb.com/) had some great tools (like xconv) but they generally only convert into 1 format or another, usually for specific Game engines like Modern Warfare

-- [Blender](http://www.blender.org/) is a great and FREE 3D modelling tool, however it can only Export .X files.&nbsp; I think it did Import .X files at one point but such things have been lost to the past (I went back as far as version 2.49b but no luck)
+- [Blender](http://www.blender.org/) is a great and FREE 3D modelling tool, however it can only Export .X files.
+I think it did Import .X files at one point but such things have been lost to the past (I went back as far as version 2.49b but no luck)

 - Do it yourself – found a nice article on how you could write your own converter / importer for the .X format, but I’m just not going there right now – [http://www.opengl.org/discussion\_boards/showthread.php/166733-Convert-from-X-or-OBJ-to-openGL-in-C](http://www.opengl.org/discussion_boards/showthread.php/166733-Convert-from-X-or-OBJ-to-openGL-in-C)